awsdocs/amazon-ec2-user-guide/doc_source/Connect-using-EC2-Instance-Connect.md

-# Connecting to your Linux instance using EC2 Instance Connect<a name="Connect-using-EC2-Instance-Connect"></a>
+# Connect to your Linux instance using EC2 Instance Connect<a name="Connect-using-EC2-Instance-Connect"></a>

 Amazon EC2 Instance Connect provides a simple and secure way to connect to your Linux instances using Secure Shell \(SSH\)\.
 With EC2 Instance Connect, you use AWS Identity and Access Management \(IAM\) policies and principals to control SSH access to your instances, removing the need to share and manage SSH keys\.
 All connection requests using EC2 Instance Connect are [logged to AWS CloudTrail so that you can audit connection requests](monitor-with-cloudtrail.md#ec2-instance-connect-cloudtrail)\.